The spin-one Motzkin chain is gapped for any area weight $t<1$: Auxiliary Results

 In the following Lemma \ref{lm:superposition-approx}, we formalize the intuition that, given a superposition (sum) of states, and a superpolynomial approximation for each term in the sum, we naturally get a superpolynomial approximation for the superposition state.
 This is useful when splitting a spin chain into more than two pieces, since it allows us to do it stepwise (see Lemma \ref{lm:three-way-split}).\\

 \begin{assumption} Suppose we have a consistent method of splitting the full chain into multiple subsegments, at various system sizes, such as the ABC split in Section \ref{sec:application}.
-Take a collection of states indexed by system size $k$ and unbalanced steps $(p,q)$, each of which is expressed as a superposition of products between a ground state on one segment (called L) and an arbitrary state on the other segment (called R).
+Take a collection of states indexed by system size $k$ and unbalanced steps $(p,q)$, each of which is expressed as a superposition of products between an unnormalized ground state on one segment (called $L$) and an arbitrary state on the other segment (called $R$).
 Naming these states $\{\ket{s_{p,q}^{(k)}}\}$, we want